top of page

 I’m Teaching This Live

-If you’re ready to stop white-knuckling your output and start training your brain intentionally, I’m hosting a live workshop hosted by the Cornell Club of Colorado where I’ll break down:
+If you’re ready to stop white-knuckling your output and start training your brain intentionally, I’m hosting a live workshop with the Cornell Club of Colorado.
+In this workshop, I’ll break down:

 • What flow actually is (and why your brain craves it)